umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/price-amount-adjustments.md

 ---
-title: Price/Amount Adjustments
 description: Adjusting prices in Vendr, the eCommerce solution for Umbraco
 ---

+# Pice/Amount Adjustments

-Quite often in a solution you may want to tweak the figures of an order, be that reducing the price of a product if a customer purchases a given amount of a product, or maybe specific customers incur an additional fee.
+In some cases you may want to tweak the figures of an order.
+It could be reducing the price of a product if a customer purchases a given amount of a product.
 To handle this, Vendr has the concept of Price/Amount Adjustments.
 What adjustments allow you to do is create a record/log of any changes that occur to a price/amount throughout the calculation process.
-Vendr then uses these adjustments in the calculation process to work out its final pricing, and also provides this list of all the adjustments on the order for easy reference, making it clear exactly how the price was calculated.
+Vendr uses the adjustments in the calculation process to work out its final pricing, and provide this list of the adjustments on the order.
+This makes it clear exactly how the price was calculated.

 Vendr has two types of adjustments:

-* **Price Adjustment** - Adjusts one of the orders price properties (e.g. discounts, fees).
+* **Price Adjustment** - Adjusts one of the orders price properties (discounts, fees).
-* **Amount Adjustment** - Adjusts the final transaction amount of an order (e.g. gift cards, loyalty points).
+* **Amount Adjustment** - Adjusts the final transaction amount of an order (gift cards, loyalty points).

 ## Creating Custom Adjustments